NawafAldhawi/Credit-Info-API/README.md

 # Credit-Info-API
-Mock API for a credit information network
+Mock API for a credit information network using the .NET framework